Skip to Content

 Long-Lasting

-Kibble has the advantage of being dry, which makes it last longer than wet dog food, as well as raw dog food.
+Kibble has the advantage of being dry, which makes it last longer than wet dog food and raw dog food.
 The only comparable dog food in terms of longevity would be freeze-dried because it, too, is free of moisture.

 Raw vs. Kibble?
 Watch This Video To Learn Which Is The Best…